 Meanwhile, clouds were rolling in and out, creating a colourful theatre.

 Giving views on some of the most remote bits of the Highlands..

 Getting further, we found a rock ledge to shelter us from the fresh breeze, where we made a lunch stop.
 Then we established how's everyone doing and opted to skip the last mountain to take a detour by using a longer route, but without the good-sized elevation difference that would need to be scaled if we'd stay on track.

 After descending to a saddle nearby, we passed a small mountain lake, from which we followed a stream that took us back to the valley.

 In the valley, the stream we've been following joins the Water of Nevis, the same river that forms the Steall Falls further upstream.
 Almost at the end of the hike, we still had some sweet bits ahead of us - as the river has a few other neat waterfalls on the way.

 Finally; to return to the hut, we went by the same path that we used yesterday.
 But since we still had some daylight left, it felt like a different route.
-In the hut, we had a dinner together, during which we exchanged experiences from our hike with others who had a different program, good times.
+In the hut, we had dinner together, during which we exchanged experiences from our hike with others who had a different program, good times.

 On the last day, I planned to stay near the hut and make some use of that webbing I carried.
 But before that, I went on the opposite side of the glen than yesterday's hike.
 My idea to just have a quick look at how the falls look from there and go back.
 But you know that "I'll just check it out" statement...
 Maybe it's just me, but nearly every time I think this to myself, I end up deep down the rabbit hole.
 So before I knew it, I was gaining some elevation towards the cliffs of Ben Nevis.